HEPTA-SAT-TRAINING/.github/profile/README.md

 # HEPTA-SAT

 Welcome to the **HEPTA-SAT GitHub repository**.

-This repository provides programs and related files used in the HEPTA-SAT hands-on CubeSat training program.

-Through the HEPTA-SAT Labs, you will progressively learn and experience topics such as:

-* OBC (On-Board Computer) programming
-* Electrical Power System
-* Sensors and data handling
-* Data storage
-* Wireless communication
-* Satellite assembly
-* System integration
-* Mission design

 Before starting the Labs, please complete the following development environment setup.

 ---